 Perhaps the city’s most famous steakhouse, Grill 23 has hosted countless business dinners and special occasions.
 High ceilings, marble columns, white tablecloths, and white-jacket clad waiters all contribute to the big-ticket atmosphere, as do the lawyers and brokers whooping it up over pricey wines and steaks that very nearly cost their weight in gold.
 The wine program has won national awards, as have the perfectly-prepped steaks.

 Grab the corporate credit card and prepare to make a night of it, because this is a meal you’ll want to savor.
 The steaks here are enormous—even the filet mignon starts at 10 ounces—and the sides equally decadent (think creamed spinach with extra Bechamel sauce).
 The Chef Suggestions are even more over the top: seared tenderloin with butter poached lobster tails and a porcini-rubbed bone-in rib eye with 15-year aged balsamic vinegar (the restaurant’s signature dish).
-The separate bar menu lets you dip a toe in all the meaty decadence, with tenderloin sliders and a $19 sirloin burger.

 The name of this Beacon Hill steakhouse is the first clue that the restaurant doesn’t take itself too seriously, boasting a playful style born out in the funky black-and-white cow art that adorns the dining room.
 The kitchen churns out juicy, perfectly prepped sirloins, rib-eyes and filets.
 Classic steakhouse sides get modern spins, like crisp onion rings coated in panko and parmesan.